santail/salestracker.eu/README.md

 # list all
 docker ps -a

-# remove all not running caontainers
+# remove all not running containers
 docker container prune -f

 ### IMAGES